Skip to main content

 Frequently Asked Questions

-What is changing about Mount Sinai’s participation with Anthem Individual Marketplace plans?
+What is changing about Mount Sinai’s participation with Anthem NYS Individual Marketplace plans?

 What is changing about Mount Sinai’s participation with Anthem Medicare Advantage plans?

-Effective Thursday, January 1, Mount Sinai will no longer be in network with Anthem Medicare Advantage plans.
+• Effective Thursday, January 1, Mount Sinai physicians are no longer in Anthem’s Medicare Advantage network.

 What is changing about Mount Sinai’s participation with Molina Medicaid, Child Health Plus, HARP, and NY Essential plans?

-- Effective Thursday, January 1, Mount Sinai physicians will no longer be in Molina’s Medicaid, Child Health Plus, HARP, or Essential Plan networks.
+Effective Thursday, January 1, Mount Sinai physicians, hospitals, and clinics are no longer in Molina’s Medicaid, Child Health Plus, HARP, or Essential Plan networks.

-What happens if I continue my insurance coverage through Anthem Medicare Advantage, Anthem Individual Marketplace, Molina, or VNS Health?
+What happens if I continue my insurance coverage through Anthem Medicare Advantage, Anthem Individual Marketplace, or Molina?

 Will emergency care still be covered in network?